 I think the Character Breakfast is an overpriced buffet that basically amounts to a photo op with the Hershey Characters.
 Save your money!
 The Hershey characters show up in the park at various times throughout the day so you can snap a FREE pic of the kids with them rather than pay for a Character Breakfast to do that.

-Hershey Park is rather like Disney World when it comes to tickets - only FAR less complicated.
+Hershey Park is rather like Disney World when it comes to tickets - only far less complicated.
 You have your base admission ticket and then there's a gazillion options you can add on to the base ticket, all for an extra price of course.
 They do offer an "any day" ticket for 1 day, 2 days, etc.

 At the time Jay booked, we took advantage of a special offer that was an all inclusive package that included admittance to everything as well as parking, for $47.95 per person.
 This was a $106 savings over the regular admittance options.
-I believe the only add-ons that Jay added were Ashley's character breakfast and Ultimate Fast Track.
+I believe the only add-ons that Jay added were the character breakfast and Ultimate Fast Track.
 So be sure to check the Hershey Park website for any specials they might be offering before you purchase tickets!

 Like Disney's old Fast Pass, Hershey Park has two Fast Track add on's.
 The first less expensive option allows you a limited option in skipping the lines to rides, etc.